Texas Station: 2000 expansion

 On April 27, 2000, The Venetian and Texas Station were the first casinos to announce child-care centers specifically aimed at employees of Las Vegas casinos.
 The Texas Station's child-care center was expected to open in June 2000.
 The resort's makeshift outdoor concert stage, known as South Padre, was removed to make room for the expansion.
 The South Padre had the capacity for 3,000 people, but it impacted the comfort of some hotel guests because of its proximity to the hotel building.
 Added to the resort was the Dallas Events Center, a convention hall which also included seating for up to 1,800 people for concerts and boxing matches.

 The resort's expansion project ultimately cost $65 million, and was completed in late 2000.
 The expansion included two new restaurants.
 Austins Steakhouse opened at the resort in November 2000, replacing the Stockyard restaurant.
 Austins included a modern Italian design, and each element of the restaurant was inspired by artists including Henri Matisse and Frank Lloyd Wright.
 The Las Vegas Review-Journal gave Austins an "A" rating.
 Adjacent to Austins was the 26-seat A Bar lounge, and the resort also featured the Texas Star Oyster Bar.

-The resort's bowling alley opened in December 2000, and accounted for $15 million to $18 million of the $65 million expansion.
+The resort's bowling alley, popular among locals, was opened in December 2000.
+It accounted for $15 million to $18 million of the $65 million expansion.
 The resort also introduced its Club Rev concept, in which the bowling alley was turned into a bowling disco two nights a week, with a disc jockey, a light show, and go-go dancers.
 The wedding chapel also opened in December 2000, and the Texas Station invited more than 250 married couples to renew their vows there to celebrate the opening.